Psychology of Colors in Marketing

 • Triadic colors are the best for highlighting your products.

-• The Blue color is a universal color.
+• Blue is a universal color preferred both by males and females.

 • Bright color schemes are a better idea.